 The European green crab (Carcinus maenas) is a scourge wherever it has been introduced and locally their numbers are increasing.
 They are larger than another, more recent invasive, the Asian shore crab (Hemigrapsus sanguineus) and both compete against native crab species.

-Both types of green crab pose a huge threat to our local shellfish industries since not only do they eat clams, they cut the eel grass that clams, baby scallops and fish need in a salt marsh environment.
+Both types of green crab pose a huge threat to our local shellfish industries since not only do they eat clams, but they also cut the eel and marsh grasses that clams, baby scallops and fish need in a salt marsh environment.
 Both species are increasing in number as local waters continue to warm and no longer get cold enough to kill off the Asian crabs.

-Thankfully, the Green Crab R&D Project has created a free downloadable eBook with recipes for green crab.
+Now is the time action must be taken and free downloadable eBook with recipes for green crab.
 I just downloaded it and I’m thinking that next spring when dad puts the lobster traps back in the water, I’ll be bringing a bucket of green crabs home to try it out.
 Hell, I could probably make myself a mini trap and put it right in the Essex River over at the Shipbuilding Museum.
 I could be bringing home free dinner as well as doing my part to keep the river full of our famous soft shell clams!

 If you would like to learn more about how to prepare these invasive but apparently delicious crab species, check out the cookbook, the website and their Instagram page.